turbot/steampipe-plugin-turbot/docs/tables/turbot_notification.md

 - Changes to policy settings, and the specific policy values they update.
 - Records of permission grants, activations, deactivations and revocations.

-Queries to this table must specify (usually in the `where` clause) at least one of these columns: `id`, `resource_id`, `notification_type`, `control_id`, `control_type_id`, `control_type_uri`, `resource_type_id`, `resource_type_uri`, `policy_type_id`, `policy_type_uri`, `actor_identity_id`, `create_timestamp` or `filter`.
+Queries to this table are recommended to use (usually in the `where` clause) at least one of these columns: `id`, `resource_id`, `notification_type`, `control_id`, `control_type_id`, `control_type_uri`, `resource_type_id`, `resource_type_uri`, `policy_type_id`, `policy_type_uri`, `actor_identity_id`, `create_timestamp` or `filter`.

-Please [refer](https://turbot.com/v5/docs/reference/filter/notifications#examples) for notification filter examples
+Please [refer](https://turbot.com/v5/docs/reference/filter/notifications#examples) for notification filter examples.

 ### Find all Turbot grants activations in last 1 week using `filter`